StanfordLegion/regent-lang.org/reference.md

 The modes behave as follows:

-  * `exclusive` mode (the default) guarrantees that tasks will execute in a manner that preserves the original sequential semantics of the code.
+  * `exclusive` mode (the default) guarantees that tasks will execute in a manner that preserves the original sequential semantics of the code.

-  * `atomic` mode allows tasks to be reordered in a manner that preserves serializability, similar to a transation-based system.
+  * `atomic` mode allows tasks to be reordered in a manner that preserves serializability, similar to a transaction-based system.
 Atomicity is provided at the level of a task.

   * `simultaneous` mode allows tasks to run concurrently as long as they use the same physical instance for all simultaneous regions.
-This guarrantees that the regions in question behave with shared memory semantics, similar to pthreads, etc.
+This guarantees that the regions in question behave with shared memory semantics, similar to pthreads, etc.

   * `relaxed` mode allows marked tasks to run concurrently with no